David-Manniche/TheMarket/readme.txt

     => Shipping Packages and Profile Module.
     => Configuration to on/off seller shipping.
     => Shipstation api for shiping rates.
     => CDN handling based on configuration.
+    => Url Rewritting based on language.
 Bugs:
     => 036750 - Seller Shop - Custom URL for shop collections
     => 036504 - wrong stats are displaying on buyer dashboard - pending and total orders